Trusted by 19,000+ Clinicians

 Jump straight to…

 Sitting is a major part of our lives.
 We work, relax, talk, read, and eat whilst sitting.
 Many of us don’t even think about it, but we constantly make little adjustments to our posture whilst we’re sitting.
-We move our buttocks, change our arm position, add or remove cushions, change the chair height, put our feet up or down, lean to the side, or recline backwards.

 When movement is reduced due to illness or disabilities, people can’t make these adjustments so easily.